Skip site navigation (1)Skip section navigation (2)

 curs_termcap(3X) - curses emulation of termcap

-curs_terminfo(3X) - curses interfaces to terminfo database
+curs_terminfo(3X) - curses interface to terminfo database

 curs_util(3X) - miscellaneous curses utility routines